yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

     az --version
     ```

-    a.
-This should produce output similar to this:
+    -  This should produce output similar to this:

     ![In this screenshot of the WSL console, example output from running az --version appears.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/image73.png)

-    b.
-If the output is not correct, review your steps from the instructions in Task 11: Install Azure CLI from the instructions before the lab exercises.
+    - If the output is not correct, review your steps from the instructions in Task 11: Install Azure CLI from the instructions before the lab exercises.

 2. Also, check the installation of the Kubernetes CLI (kubectl) by running the following command: